isac-caja/dotfiles/README.md

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
-- **Brewfile**: This is a list of applications for [Homebrew Cask](https://caskroom.github.io) to install: things like Chrome and 1Password and Adium and stuff.
+- **Brewfile**: This is a list of applications for [Homebrew Cask](https://caskroom.github.io) to install: things like Chrome and Pass and stuff.
 Might want to edit this file before running any initial setup.
+- **pass/secrets.symlink/**: Where I place my secrets (passwords).
+Sure, remove the files inside that.
 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is